BlockchainCommons/www.blockchaincommons.com/_posts/2022-11-30-Silicon-Salon-3-Announcement.md

 ![](https://www.siliconsalon.info/assets/silicon-salon-3/images/silicon-salon3.jpg)

-The Silicon Salon is Back!
-Again!
+The Silicon Salon is Back for the New Year!

 Blockchain Commons will be facilitating Silicon Salon 3 in mid-January, tentatively on January 18th.
 These Silicon Salons are an ongoing series of virtual events intended to bridge the gap between wallet requirements and semiconductor development, between academic research and real-world practice.
 Our ultimate objective is to ensure that the next generation of cryptographic semiconductors meets everyone’s needs, advancing the entire cryptography industry.